Get to Know Salesforce Identity

 Notice that the URL ends in salesforce.com.
 With My Domain, you’re actually creating a subdomain within the Salesforce domain, salesforce.com.

 If you have a Trailhead Playground, you can see My Domain in action, because every playground has a unique My Domain subdomain.
 Here you can see that the org's My Domain, creative-raccoon-b6c0h0-dev-ed, is a subdomain of the Salesforce lightning.force.com domain.
-When you create a My Domain subdomain for your company’s org, you can customize your login page to reflect your company’s design scheme and messaging—your brand.
+With a My Domain subdomain for your company’s org, you can customize your login page to reflect your company’s design scheme and messaging—your brand.

 Having a My Domain isn’t just about convenience and branding your org’s login experience.
 It's about having more control over your login process and simplifying authentication.
 In fact, Salesforce requires you to have a My Domain in place to: